-After 20 plus years of law practice, I broadened my horizons by starting my embroidery company, Pierre Renard Embroidered Designs.
-The business took off, becoming nearly a full-time commitment.
-I wasn't necessarily looking for another business opportunity, but happenstance led me to speak to the designer/owner of Trilogy Saddles, Debbie Witty, and she piqued my interest when she told me she needed a fitter in Maryland.
+After 20 plus years of law practice, I broadened my horizons by starting a equine-related embroidery business, which really took off.
+I wasn't necessarily looking for another business opportunity, but happenstance led me to speak to the designer/owner of Trilogy Saddles, Debbie Witty, and she piqued my interest when she told me she was hiring.
 It wasn't long before she trained me, and I began representing Trilogy.

 In late 2015, I became an independent saddle fitter.
 When not operating my two businesses, I spend my time riding my Dutch Warmblood gelding Vavite Fortuna, and my Oldenburg mare Shantal Rox, going to horse shows, and enjoying life with my silly dog, Rory, and the best husband on Earth.